Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

     hypothesis and conclude that the mean purchase amount is significantly different between the age groups.

--   The degrees of freedom for the age group is 6, and the degrees of freedom for the residuals is 550,061.
+-   The degree of freedom for the age group is 6, and the degrees of freedom for the residuals is 550,061.

 -   The sum of squares for the age group is 6.140e+09, and the sum of